 We conduct regular audits of examination board requirements to ensure that students and tutors are following the current examination specifications and options.
 We place great emphasis on the successful time-management of our courses; it is essential that the teacher covers everything in the specification.

 We use exam-based teaching methods featuring written homework and timed tests.
 Students receive regular examination practice in addition to sitting trial examinations in December and April.
 By testing students regularly, we ensure full understanding of their subjects and build confidence for the final examinations.
 Our teaching integrates content with study skills, revision testing, note-taking, critical thinking, speed reading, memory skills and time management.

 The small class sizes (average 8) and intensive tuition mean that all students are given personal attention.
 Where additional tuition is necessary, it is available on a one-to-one basis.

 Students’ progress and attendance can be monitored by parents/guardians on the College intranet.
 Parents are able to access the latest reports, marks and attendance records for their son or daughter through the Parent-Portal.

 Students with Special Educational Needs, Mental Health and Disabilities

 The College values applications from students of all abilities, including those with special educational needs.
 The college will make reasonable adjustments to accommodate the physical needs of less-abled students.
 Please advise us if you have learning difficulties, social-emotional-mental health issues or if you require exam access arrangements.
-Our SEND trained co-ordinator works closely with staff in order to tailor provision as well as with independent educational psychologists to assess students’ individuals learning needs, especially if they require additional time in examinations or experience exam anxiety disorders.
-The College places great emphasis on SEND and works closely with parents to ensure that students secure the best possible learning environment for making progress.
+Our SENCo and SEMH lead work closely with staff in order to tailor provision as well as with independent educational psychologists and counsellors to assess students’ individuals learning needs, especially if they require additional time in examinations or experience exam anxiety disorders.
+The College places great emphasis on SEND and SEMH and works closely with parents to ensure that students secure the best possible learning environment for making progress.
 For more information please see our SEMH and SEND information report and policies.